-- 7.5 Provision of outdoor open space, sport and recreation facilities will be considered in all applications for new homes where there is a net increase of 11 residential units or more, in accordance Local Plan Policy GI2. - 7.6 Contributions required for outdoor sports will be calculated in accordance with the adopted Harborough District Playing Pitches Strategy 2018 (HPPS).
+7.4.1 Contributions required for playing pitches and artificial grass pitches will be calculated in accordance with the adopted Harborough District Playing Pitches Strategy 2018 (HPPS) (Built Sports Facility Strategy | Built Sports Facility Strategy | Harborough District Council).
 The HPPS determines the supply and demand for playing pitches and ancillary buildings such as changing rooms.
-The HPPS includes the sports of cricket, football, rugby union, rounders, tennis and outdoor bowls and meets the Sports England requirements for a strategy of this kind.
-The aims, objectives and delivery plan of the HPPS including any subsequent iterations form the basis of policy for assessing the requirement for sports pitch provision.
+The HPPS includes the sports of cricket, football, rugby union, rounders, tennis and outdoor bowls and meets Sport England's requirements for a strategy of this kind.
+The aims, objectives and delivery plan of the HPPS, including any subsequent iterations, form the basis of policy for assessing the requirement for sports pitch provision.